typhonjs-node-esdoc/esdoc-plugin-jspm/README.md

 An optional top level entry, `jspmRootPath` to ESDoc configuration file may define the JSPM root path; often this is added programmatically IE `typhonjs-core-gulptasks` for instance.
 If `jspmRootPath` is not defined `JSPMParser.getRootPath()` locates the root execution path.
 The root path is where the JSPM `package.json` is located.

 If an `option.packages` entry is supplied only those top level packages and their dependencies will be parsed.
+Likewise if an `option.devPackages` entry is supplied only those top level dev package and their dependencies will be parsed.
 This is only necessary when it's desired to specifically limit linking.
-By default with no `option.packages` entry all valid dependencies with a valid `.esdocrc` or `esdoc.json` file are linked.
+By default with no `option.packages` or `option.devPackages` entries all valid dependencies with a valid `.esdocrc` or `esdoc.json` file are linked.
 An optional entry `option.silent` if true suppresses logging output.
 ```
 {
    "title": "<title>",